 I told that story to the board and said that if I could ask Don King for money, I could ask folks who were likely interested in the cause.
 Turned out that I was right.

-So, unless you have done some real nonprofit fundraising, you might need to be creative.
+So, unless you have done some guaranteed loans no credit check in the uk, you might need to be creative.
 Talk about attributes.
 “I have what it takes to ask for money because I understand that it’s about building and cultivating relationships and matching individuals with the cause.
 I am a quick study and my passion for this work trumps any anxiety about asking.
 And truthfully, I understand that money = programs so my anxiety level here is very low.”

 3. Why are you passionate about THIS organization and THIS mission?